104H/dyadicdecisionmaking/misc/recruitment-email.md

 - Normal (or corrected to normal) vision
 - Normal (or corrected to normal) hearing
+- No central nervous system disorders
+- No motor disorders

 The experimental study will be taking place in the NeuroBioPsychology lab at Wachsbleiche 27.
 There is a hygiene procedure in place to minimize the risk of spreading the COVID-19 virus.